cs4s/2018/steam/week-1/exercises.md

 How many times does the drum noise play?

 #### Data: Exercise 2 Answer
+{: .collapse-answer-header}

+The value of *times* will be 3.
+The value of *times* will change like this:

+1. the value of *times* will start at 0
+2. the value of *times* will change by positive 2, so it would now be *2*
+3. the value of *times* will change by negative 1, so it would now be *1*
+4. the value of *times* will change by postive 4, so it would now be *5*
+5. the value of *times* will change by negative 2, so it would now be *3*

+The drum noise will play 3 times, as the *times variable* is used in the repeat block.

 ### Exercise 3
+{: .exercise-header}

 A student has created a short *program* as part of a bigger game project.
 They currently have the following blocks: